October 28th, 2021.

 We may update this privacy statement to reflect changes to our information practices.
 We will indicate at the top of the Privacy Statement when it was most recently updated.
 All changes are effective immediately when they are posted and apply to all access to and use of the website thereafter.

-If we make any material changes we will notify you or our Client by email (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective.
+If we make any material changes, we will notify our customers by email or by means of a notice on this Site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.